 Yes, of course.
 The answer to this question is exclusive to the individual and depends on the experience of a candidate.

-You first need to calculate the cyclomatic complexity of a software product to check how much amount of testing is required by a particular of software.
+You first need to calculate the cyclomatic complexity of a software product to check how much testing is required by a particular software.

 Testware is defined as artifacts for testing like test cases, test plans, test data needed to execute or design a test.

 The build is a product given to the testing team by the development team for inspecting the quality issues while Release is the final installable product handed over to customers by tester or developer.

 23).
 What are the automation challenges faced by a QA Tester when testing a product?

 24).
 How to compare bug leakage and bug release?

 Bug release is a technique when the software application is handed over to the testing team knowing that bug is present in the build and it can be removed before the final handover.
 Bug leakage is something when a bug is discovered by end-users and not detected by testing team or developers.